phsico/phsico.github.io/pwd/index.md

     *   `eff_short_wordlist_1.txt` (for 4-dice rolls)
     *   `eff_short_wordlist_2.txt` (for 4-dice rolls)

-Download these files from the [EFF website](https://www.eff.org/dice).
+Download these files from the [EFF website](https://www.eff.org/dice) or with the script.

 **Optional**: For clipboard functionality, install one of:
 *   `xclip` (Linux)